 “Continue to remember those in prison as if you were together with them in prison, and those who are mistreated as if you yourselves were suffering.”
 Hebrews 13:3

 Many Christians in Iran are paying a high price for their faith in Jesus.
 They have lost jobs, homes or even custody of children.
 Some have been physically abused.
-Scores are rejected by friends and family.
-And some are unjustly detained in Iran’s notorious prison system.
+Many are rejected by friends and family.
+And some are unjustly imprisoned in Iran’s notorious prison system.